 How to Treat Gum Infection (Gingivitis) Naturally

 Gingivitis is inflammation of the gum tissue and is one of the most common diseases among the population.
-This is actually a real epidemic – about 95% of the population suffers from periodontal disease of some degree during their lifetime.
+This is actually a real epidemic – about 95% adults suffer from periodontal disease of some degree during their lifetime.
 The source of the infection is bacteria that inhabit the oral cavity, infect the teeth (plaque), hardened and become tartar.

 Gingivitis is characterized by redness and swelling in the gum tissue, bleeding while brushing the teeth, tenderness or pain in the gums, a bad taste in the mouth, bad breath, formation of pus between the teeth and gums and more.